doctrine/jira-github-issues/README.md

 * One script to push all tickets to a Github import API queue and poll for status, assigning each downloaded jira issue its appropriate Github Issue ID.

-* One script to pull all versions from Jira and prepare a list of releases to create on Github, including release notes with adjusted ticket references.
+* One script to pull all versions from Jira and prepare a list of releases to create on Github, including release notes with adjusted ticket references and then push them.
+This script creates a hashmap of Jira Version Id to Github Release Id for future Redirects when Jira is decommissioned.

-* One script to push the releases to Github.
+* One script to pull all tickets from Github, extract the Jira Ticket Number from it and create a map of Jira Ticket Key to Github Id for future Redirects when Jira is decommissioned.